 What Is a Mesothelioma Claim?

-A mesothelioma claim is a type of legal action that explains why a claimant (the person filing the claim) deserves money from the manufacturers of asbestos-containing products.
+A mesothelioma claim is a legal action to pursue compensation from manufacturers of asbestos-containing products.

 Video Summary: Dennis, a victim of mesothelioma, talks about his journey from diagnosis to filing an asbestos claim.
 View Transcript.

 The specialist called me one night at 5:30 and I thought, “this is odd time for them to be calling me.”